 Understanding MTHFR and 23andMe Testing

 Methylenetetrahydrofolate reductase (MTHFR) is a key regulatory enzyme in folate and homocysteine metabolism.
-It plays a key role in methylation, a process that repairs DNA, affects immune function, and impacts mood regulation.
+It plays a key role in DNA methylation, which affects immune function, and impacts mood regulation.

-There are some studies that link MTHFR mutations with several conditions, such as:
+While the common MTHFR variants typically don't cause significant health problems, some studies link MTHFR mutations with several conditions, such as:

 • Schizophrenia